mochoabuilds/-cognition-/README.md

 # INTRODUCTION

 * Neighborhood shops do more than provide us with essential goods.
-They're our "homes away from home" where unrelated people relate.
-They're the place you can go daily at a given time for the simple pleasure of good company and conversation.
-However, informal public life is not totally engrained in our young American cities.
-Modern tools must perserve these kinds of informal human associations as they're essential to healthy democratic cities.
-My research pulls together something like a work bench to preserve the social fabric of the neighborhood shop.
+They are a place you can go daily at a given time for the simple pleasure of good company and conversation.
+They're where unrelated people relate.
+However these spaces of informal public life are not totally engrained in our young midwestern cities.
+Neighborhood shops compete with big shopping centers pulling away customers.
+This research pulls together something like a work bench to preserve the social fabric of the neighborhood shop.
 I'm focused on making modern tools feel like a natural extension of the existing experience.
-* With the help of many others, I develop a sensing system capable of intergrating ethnographic field notes into more abstract and analytical efforts to address the evolving nature of human-computer interactions.
-My goal is to make neighhborhood shops feel more "neutral", so staff and guests can better get to know each other, like one another and take interest in each others well-being.
+* With the help of many others, I develop a sensing system capable of intergrating ethnographic field notes into more abstract and analytical efforts that are a less costly way to do the same tasks.
+I'm currently researching, building products, understanding their benefits and devising a plan of action.

-# DATA PREP: ETHNOGRAPHY & AUTOENCODER
+# DATA PREP: ETHNOGRAPHIC AUTOENCODER

-* First, I get rich ethnographic data into a coherent usable format for the sensing system.
-The rich data comes from neighborhood shop ethnography.
-My belief is that new data helps us ask new questions, new questions develop new theories and new theories can create new sensing system tools.
+* The goal here is to get rich ethnographic data into a coherent usable format for sensing systems.
+The data comes from neighborhood shop ethnography.
+My belief is that new data helps us ask new questions, new questions develop new theories and new theories can create new tools.
 + So what is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Field notes include: personal responses, sensory impressions, neighborhood identities, human behaviors, jottings, etc. I embarked on 10 months of ethnography in two Chicago neighborhood shops for data collection.
-Next I built a working autoencoder to convert the qualitatively rich data into a usable coherent format, so it has nicer properties for sensing system algorithms to learn good judgement, especially during unusual "edge cases".
+Field notes include: personal responses on the unusual, sensory impressions, neighborhood identities, unusual human behaviors, jottings, etc. I embarked on 10 months of ethnography in two Chicago neighborhood shops for data.
+Next I built a working autoencoder to convert the qualitatively rich data into a usable coherent format, so it has nicer properties for sensing systems to learn good judgement, especially during unusual "edge cases".

 # SENSING SYSTEM ALGORITHMS